-Daily Prevention of Urinary Tract Infections
+Daily Habits to Prevent Urinary Tract Infections

 UTI is an acronym I wish I didn't know so well.

 Without warning, a UTI can infect and cause severe symptoms within just a few hours.
-Once the symptoms arise, your sunny afternoon might very well be spent in the emergency room or the urgent care clinic.
-Do not ruin a sunny day over this.
-Listed are common (and not so common) symptoms, preventative measures, and treatments for UTIs.
+Once the symptoms arise, your sunny afternoon may very well be spent in the emergency room or the urgent care clinic.
+Do not ruin a good day because of this.

-* Frequent, urgent, and painful or burning urination
+- Frequent, urgent, and painful or burning urination

-* Back pain (infection in the kidneys)
+- Back pain (due to infection in the kidneys)

-* Bloody urine
+- Bloody urine

-* Lower abdominal pain or bloating
+- Lower abdominal pain or bloating

-* Nausea, vomiting, fever and/or chills
+- Nausea, vomiting, fever and/or chills

 Without treatment, a UTI can do serious damage to the kidneys.